JohnRhoy/CSharp-Console-Arcade/README.md

   repository.
 A lot of the code within this link was heavily reference and was adopted into my application.
 With that, i would like to extend my acknowledgements to this open-source project
   that have inspired the creation of this Console Arcade Application.

+### Background Music

+The background music used in this project is sourced from [Pixabay].

+- [Pixabay](https://pixabay.com/): Pixabay is a website that offers a large collection of high-quality and royalty-free images, illustrations, vector graphics, and videos.

 ### Special Message
 Dear Teacher, Ma'am Amelie Tejada